andex-fi/docs/docs/concepts/glossary.md

 ## Automated Market Maker

-An automated market maker is a smart contract on Sui that holds liquidity reserves.
+An automated market maker is a smart contract on Venom that holds liquidity reserves.
 Users can trade against these reserves at prices determined by a fixed formula.
 Anyone may contribute liquidity to these smart contracts, earning pro-rata trading fees in return.

 ## Asset

-While a digital asset can take many forms, Andex Protocol only supports Fungible token pairs, and represents a position in the form of an NFT (Non-Fungible Tokens).
+While a digital asset can take many forms, Andex Protocol only supports Fungible token pairs, and represents a position in the form of fungible tokens also.

 ## Concentrated Liquidity